wobsoriano/h3-clerk/README.md

 ### `withClerkMiddleware()`

-The `clerkMiddleware()` middleware integrates Clerk authentication into your H3 application.
+The `withClerkMiddleware()` middleware integrates Clerk authentication into your H3 application.
 It is required to be set in the middleware chain before using other Clerk utilities, such as `getAuth()`.

 ```ts
 import { createApp } from 'h3'